Other commentary from the latest labour market data can be found on the following pages:

 Earnings and employment from Pay As You Earn Real Time Information, seasonally adjusted

-All regional labour market datasets used in this bulletin are available on the Related data page.
+All regional labour market datasets used in this bulletin are available on our Related data page.

 Actual and usual hours worked

-Statistics for usual hours worked measure how many hours people usually work per week.
+Our statistics for usual hours worked measure how many hours people usually work per week.
 Compared with actual hours worked, they are not affected by absences and so can provide a better measure of normal working patterns.
-For example, a person who usually works 37 hours a week but who was on holiday for a week would be recorded as working zero actual hours for that week, while usual hours would be recorded as 37 hours.
+For example, a person who usually works 37 hours a week, but who was on holiday for a week, would be recorded as working zero actual hours for that week, while usual hours would be recorded as 37 hours.

-People not in the labour force (also known as economically inactive) are not in employment but do not meet the internationally accepted definition of unemployment because they have not been seeking work within the last four weeks and/or they are unable to start work in the next two weeks.
+People not in the labour force (also known as economically inactive) are not in employment.
+However, they do not meet the internationally accepted definition of unemployment, because they have not been seeking work within the last four weeks, or they are unable to start work in the next two weeks.
 The economic inactivity rate is the proportion of people aged between 16 and 64 years who are not in the labour force.

 Local labour market indicators

-Local labour market indicators cover employment, unemployment, economic inactivity and jobs density for sub-regional geographical areas such as local and unitary authorities, counties and regions in the UK for the most recent 12-month period available of the Annual Population Survey (APS).
-The jobs density of an area is the number of jobs per head, of resident population, aged 16 to 64 years.
+Local labour market indicators cover employment, unemployment, economic inactivity and jobs density for subregional geographical areas.
+Such areas include local and unitary authorities, counties and regions in the UK for the most recent 12-month period available of the Annual Population Survey (APS).
+The jobs density of an area is the number of jobs per head, of the resident population, aged 16 to 64 years.

 Pay As You Earn (PAYE) Real Time Information (RTI)

 These data come from HM Revenue and Customs' (HMRC's) Pay As You Earn (PAYE) Real Time Information (RTI) system.
-They cover the whole population rather than a sample of people or companies, and they will allow for more detailed estimates of the population.
-The release is classed as Experimental Statistics as the methodologies used to produce the statistics are still in their development phase.
-As a result, the series are subject to revisions.
+They cover the whole population, rather than a sample of people or companies, and they will allow for more detailed estimates of the population.
+The release is classed as Experimental Statistics, because the methodologies used to produce the statistics are still in their development phase.
+As a result, the series is subject to revisions.

-This bulletin relies on data collected from the Labour Force Survey (LFS), and the Annual Population Survey (APS) derived from it, the largest household survey in the UK.
+This bulletin relies on data collected from the Labour Force Survey (LFS), which is the largest household survey in the UK, and the Annual Population Survey (APS) derived from it.

-Quality and methodology information on strengths, limitations and appropriate uses, is available in the Labour Force Survey (LFS) Quality and Methodology Information (QMI).
-The LFS performance and quality monitoring reports provide data on response rates and quality-related issues.
+Quality and methodology information on strengths, limitations and appropriate uses is available in our Labour Force Survey (LFS) Quality and Methodology Information (QMI).
+Our LFS performance and quality monitoring reports provide data on response rates and quality-related issues.